 That Time of Year

-Well, with me, it's kind of like that, too (except that my complaining can be quite un-genteel-like, indeed).
+Well, with me, it's kind of like that.

-...time to accept that, of all the things in Life I cannot change, the weather is probably the biggest one, so the best thing I can do is change my attitude about it...and change my schedule, too.
+Time to accept that, of all the things in Life I cannot change, the weather is probably the biggest one, so the best thing?
+It's to change my attitude about it.
+And change my schedule, too.